cyj407/Real-estate-labels-and-3DGS-evaluation/3DGS-Reconstruction-Evaluation/results/ktv75_report.md

 **VLM Analysis**:

-**Score**: 4/10
+**Score**: 5/10

-> *The render shows a heavily distorted interior with significant geometric warping and depth inconsistencies.
-Textures are blurred and inconsistent, with ghosting artifacts affecting perception.
-Overall, it is recognizable as a room but far from a reliable photorealistic reconstruction; major structural and texture fidelity issues reduce realism and spatial coherence.*
+> *The rendering shows a plausible interior layout but suffers from pronounced geometric distortions and depth inconsistencies.
+Surface textures are variably sharp with deliberate blur and occasional floaty artifacts, reducing realism.
+Overall, it reads as a roughly reconstructed space with notable but not catastrophic defects; improvements should target rectifying perspective, wall alignments, and texture coherence to approach a photo-realistic realism.*

 **Detected Issues**:
-- ⚠️ **Curved Or Warped Walls**: Large portions of walls and ceiling show pronounced bending and curving, especially along the left and right edges; geometry appears smeared and non-planar.
+- ⚠️ **Curved Or Warped Walls**: Walls and ceiling exhibit notable warping and bending geometry, especially along the edges and corners, giving a non-rectilinear appearance.
-- ⚠️ **Misaligned Edges**: Edges between furniture and walls are inconsistent and jagged; vertical/horizontal alignments do not match real-world rectilinear constraints.
+- ⚠️ **Misaligned Edges**: Some door frames, furniture edges, and floor transitions appear slightly misaligned or skewed relative to the scene plane.
-- ⚠️ **Depth Or Perspective Errors**: Depth cues are distorted; perspective compression and foreshortening look incorrect in several room regions, reducing spatial coherence.
+- ⚠️ **Depth Or Perspective Errors**: Depth cues are inconsistent; some objects appear oversized or misplaced in depth, suggesting perspective errors.
-- 🎨 **Ghosting**: Subtle ghosted outlines around large surfaces and furniture, indicating multi-surface blending artifacts.
+- 🎨 **Floating Artifacts**: Small translucent artifacts hover near surfaces, giving a floaty look in some regions.
-- 🎨 **Over Blur**: Excessive blur across most surfaces, masking fine details and causing smeared textures.
+- 🎨 **Over Blur**: Widespread motion-like blur reduces surface sharpness, smoothing fine details.
-- 🎨 **Texture Inconsistency**: Inconsistent surface textures; some areas appear overly smooth while others show irregular, painterly patterns.
+- 🎨 **Texture Inconsistency**: Surface textures vary abruptly between adjacent areas, lacking consistent material cues.

 ### View 3 (60°)